AnantH287/Flutter_Practice/README.md

 - What's app UI
 - Counter task with help of Provider
 - Mini Student Form
-- Network checker is user online or offline
+- Network checker is user online or offline AND the filter option with SearchBar

 ## 🛠️ Technologies